Los Angeles Lakers: Boston Celtics

 The rivalry had been less intense since the retirements of Magic Johnson and Larry Bird in the early 1990s, but in 2008 it was renewed as the Celtics and Lakers met in the Finals for the first time since 1987, with the Celtics winning the series 4–2.
 They faced off once again in the 2010 NBA Finals, which the Lakers won in 7 games.

-The two teams have tied for the highest number of championships, with 17 titles apiece; together, the 34 championships account for almost half of the 74 championships in NBA history.
+The two teams were tied for the highest number of championships, with 17 titles apiece, until the Celtics surpassed this record in the 2024 NBA Finals; together, the 35 championships account for almost half of the 78 championships in NBA history.

-The all-time series record for the Lakers vs Celtics is 204–162 with the Celtics being the forerunners.
+The all-time series record for the Lakers vs Celtics is 209–165 with the Celtics being the forerunners.
+Boston is the only NBA team with an overall winning record against the Lakers.

 Detroit Pistons

 The rivalry between the Lakers and the Detroit Pistons developed in the late 1980s.
 Both teams faced each other in back-to-back finals appearances in the 1988 NBA Finals, which the Lakers won in 7 games and the 1989 NBA Finals, which the Pistons won in 4 games.

 The rivalry reemerged in the early 2000s as both teams squared off against one another in the 2004 NBA Finals, which the Pistons won in five games.